2-Heptanol

 2-Heptanol is a chemical compound which is an isomer of heptanol.
 It is a secondary alcohol with the hydroxyl on the second carbon of the straight seven-carbon chain.
 The compound is flammable and irritant, and through inhalation, ingestion or though skin it can enter into the body.

 2-Heptanol is chiral, so (R)- and (S)-isomers exist.

+Synthesis

+2-Heptanol can be synthesized by catalytic hydrogenation of 2-heptanone using metal catalysts such as nickel, palladium, or cobalt.